LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

    Used with `curl->set`.
 This option takes a string for its value specifying the range you want in the form of :samp:`{X}-{Y}` where either "X" or "Y" may be omitted.
-Ranges work for HTTP, FTP, and FILE. transfers only.
+Ranges work for HTTP, FTP, and FILE transfers only.
 HTTP transfers also support intervals separated by commas, such as "X-Y,N-M".

 .. method:: CURLOPT_RESUME_FROM()